Flux cost functions and optimal metabolic states: Proofs

-The first term describes the linearly interpolated costs of $\vvA$ and $\vvB$.
-The second term, called compromise cost $\Delta \metcost$, is non-negative.
-This already shows that the flux cost function must be concave.
-In the next step, we show that $\Delta \metcost$ is actually positive, i.e.~the flux cost function is strictly concave.
+The first term describes the interpolated costs of $\vvA$ and $\vvB$.
+The second term is our compromise cost $\Delta \metcost$.
+It is non-negative, which already shows that the flux cost function must be concave.
+To show that the flux cost function is strictly concave, we need to show that $\Delta \metcost$ is strictly positive.